andreasmhallberg/readingnotes/Wahba, 2006. Arabic Language Use and the Educated Language User.md

 - "One of the aim of Arabic programs is to prepare the learners to face this mixing of varieties in the speech of native speakers."
 144

+- Competence in the four skills require two varieties.
+144

 - "These communicative strategies used by diglossic users of Arabic either in conversations  or in monologues need to be investigated still more in the diglossic speech communities."
 144

 - Large variation in competence in MSA amongst educated speakers.
 (Refs to Ibrahim 1983:505-515, 146, Abu Absi 1990:33-64, Van Mol 2003:97-103.)
 146